 Role in Ecosystem

-They have been suffering from deforestation and habitat loss which is likely to put them at risk of extinction within a few decades without any help from humans.
+They are suffering from deforestation and habitat loss.
+These are likely to put them at risk of extinction within a few decades without any help from humans.

-Giant panda’s natural predators are leopards, birds of prey, and humans.
+Predators give a big blow with one kill, considering wild panda numbers are so low.
+Giant Panda’s natural predators are leopards, birds of prey, and humans.

 The Panda is threatened by many different predators, the most common of which are humans.
-Hunters kill these giants for their fur and other body parts, which are used in traditional Chinese medicine.
+Hunters kill these giants for their fur and other body parts.
+They use these body parts in traditional Chinese medicine.
 Other predators of these Panda include golden jackals and wild dogs.

-Here are the interesting facts about Giant Pandas
+Here are some interesting facts about Giant Pandas

 - They are visible only for about 12-14 hours each day.

 - These species spend most of their time eating bamboo shoots but also eat other things like small animals, wild fruit, roots, and grasses.